 Ebook pricing models

-This is the simplest ebook pricing model in the print book industry.
+This is the simplest ebook pricing model in the hardcover book/paperback book industry.
 Let's look at the difference between wholesale and agency models.

 Wholesale model is the traditional model of book publishing.
 Bookshops used to buy their stock at a price set by the publisher, then sell them at a price they want.
 Today, publishers set a digital list price and the retailer sets the final price for ebooks.